vijayantkatyal/client_ahp/docs/Feedback.md

 -- teacher can assign marks to assignment, and can see total percentage
 - see own attendance for multiple classes

-> student
-- (by default) (user as signup)
-- only one class (but can join other class)
-- student can see total marks obtained for specific assignment.

 ---------------------

 [?]
 Information